Faculty of Engineering

 Apprentices are introduced to the essential attributes that modern engineers should possess.
 This includes hands-on problem solving to design and develop solutions to posed engineering challenges, practical-based projects and teamwork, self-learning, and information presentation.

-Apprentices will be introduced to the basic concepts and practice of design and manufacture.
-This will include the process of design, supported by practical design activities, and 2D and 3D modelling using relevant Computer Aided Design (CAD) packages.
+They are also introduced to the basic concepts and practice of design and manufacture.
+This includes the process of design, supported by practical design activities, and 2D and 3D modelling using relevant Computer Aided Design (CAD) packages.
 Design theory will be coupled with the understanding of fundamental laws of static and dynamic mechanical systems.

 The module aims to reinforce the mathematical knowledge and techniques studied in previous modules, and includes: